Closet Atheists: Study Finds Most Non-Believers Fear Social Stigma Of Atheism, Claim To Be Religious

 A 2016 study on atheism and “cultural outsiders” conducted by University of Minnesota sociologists revealed that many Americans define ethics and morals and value systems through an individual’s religious affiliation.
 The study found that 40 percent of Americans disapprove of non-religion (often referred to as religious “nones”) and 27 percent of Americans claim that atheists “don’t share my morals or values.”

-“Given the centrality of religious belief to many societies, and the degree to which many equate religious belief with morality, there are profound social pressures to be ― or at least appear ― religious,” Gervais and Najle wrote in the report, “How many atheists are there?”, which will be published in the next issue of the journal Social Psychological and Personality Science.
+“Given the centrality of religious belief to many societies, and the degree to which many equate religious belief with morality, there are profound social pressures to be ― or at least appear ― religious,” Gervais and Najle wrote in the report, “How many atheists are there?,” which will be published in the next issue of the journal Social Psychological and Personality Science.

 [Featured Image by Feng Yu/Shutterstock]